jnakkerud/jpow2024/precheck.md

 ##### At Airport

 - [ ] Metro card, i.e [Suica](https://en.japantravel.com/guide/how-to-get-a-suica-card/22316) or Pasmo.
-More info on where to get the card [here](https://www.jreast.co.jp/multi/en/welcomesuica/welcomesuica.html)
+More info on where to get the card [here](https://www.jreast.co.jp/multi/en/welcomesuica/welcomesuica.html) Also possible to load the card in Apple Wallet
 - [ ] Pickup Mobile WIFI

 ###### Internet options